ishiikurisu/BxChallenge/docs/notes.md

 - [x] Setup Heroku
   - The app should be available [here](https://liberdade-poketrade.herokuapp.com)

+## Trade Fairness System

 Once Rails is up, I will start by implement the trade back-end, this should be the most important feature of this system so it goes first.

+1. Implement pokémon information system
+  - This should list all available pokémon and display the `base_experience` for each pokémon species
-- [ ] Implement system to verify whether a trade is fair or not
+1. Implement system to verify whether a trade is fair or not
   - This should receive two lists of pokémon;
   - This should return whether the trade is fair or not, or if there is a problem with the proposed trade
-- [ ] Implement endpoint to consume the trade fairness system
+1. Implement endpoint to consume the trade fairness system
+  - This endpoint should receive the aforementioned lists and return the desired information

+I will complete the following tasks to accomplish these goals:

+- [ ] List all available pokémon
+- [ ] Provide the `base_experience` for each pokémon
+- [ ] Check whether a list of pokémon is valid
+  - The list should contain only existing pokémon names
+  - The list should have more than 0 and less than 6 pokémon
+- [ ] Verify if a trade is valid or not
+  - A trade is valid if
+    - Both pokémon lists to trade are valid
+    - The sum of `base_experience` for both lists are similar
+      - In this case, let `A, B` be pokémon lists.
+I will define similar if `|sum(A)-sum(B)| < 10% (sum(A) + sum(B))` holds.
+- [ ] Create a controller with the pokémon information

 Once the trade fairness system is working, I will implement the front-end: